 Keeping equipment properly maintained is very important to ensure the safety of the user, as well as to get the best life out of it.

 Safer ways of performing tasks and making simple and practical adjustments to the home environment to reduce slipping and tripping hazards and improve safety

 Having friendships and dating are natural part of life.
-Young people with disability may need some extra guidance developing social skills and understanding about relationships.
+Young people with disability may need some extra guidance developing social skills and understanding about relationships and sexual health.

 Maintaining a beautiful garden can be a physically demanding and time consuming occupation.
 There are many strategies and items of equipment that can be used to make gardening tasks easier and safer.

 Grab rails are used to assist with balance and support, as an aid to assist with transfers, or in areas where a slip or fall is considered a high risk.

 Hearing impairment (also referred to as hearing loss) is a generalised term used when a person's hearing falls below standard hearing levels.
 Learn about landline and mobile telephone features, TTY options, Internet communication strategies, alarm clocks, various monitors and much more.

 Hoists are designed to reduce the need to manually lift a person who is unable to stand independently.
 The different types of hoists include mobile hoists, stand-up hoists, ceiling or overhead hoists, fixed wall or floor-mounted hoists and bath hoists.

 Information and advice is provided about equipment and techniques to assist with everyday tasks.

 Joint protection involves using techniques to minimise the stress and force placed on joints, to reduce pain and prevent or protect against further joint damage or deformity.